ServiceNowDevProgram/SlackerBot/CONTRIBUTING.md

 - Parser additions/updates must follow the [Parser template](#required-parser-template) below.
 - Low effort/spam Pull Requests will be marked as spam accordingly.

+## Ideas

+See the Issues tab for parser ideas.
+Make sure to leave a comment on an issue if you're working on it.

 ## Two ways to contribute

 [Easy](#easy-method-adding-new-parser) or [Hard](#regular-method-adding-new-functionality-types)